-It is quite easy to recall conference papers that have been delivered in a charismatic manner.
-On the other hand, given the nature of oral medium, it is disturbingly easy to forget material presented in a less engaging way.
+It is quite easy to recall conference papers that really stand out.
+On the other hand, it is very much easier to forget the rest.
 Not all established academics are comfortable or capable performers.
-Presenting a conference paper may appear to be a simple formula, but nobody sets out to be dull or uninspiring and yet it still happens.
-Thus, the skills we should be thinking about should not be taken for granted.
+Nobody sets out to be dull and yet it still happens.
+Thus, presenting should be seen as a skill, and should not be taken for granted.

-It’s not uncommon for debutants – especially international postgraduates – to be uncertain of the conference format.
-Almost invariably, conference participants will be expected to present a paper rather than lead a discussion, though organisers generally allocate time for questions.
-As a contributor, your role, and a time limit, should have been made clear by the event organisers.
-Queries should be raised with them, but if in any doubt at all, do prepare to present.
+It’s not uncommon for debutants – especially international postgraduates – to be unsure of the conference format.
+Usually, conference participants should expect to present work rather than lead a discussion, though time is normally allowed for questions.
+As a contributor, your role (and time) should be made clear by the event organisers.
+Raise any queries with the organisers if you’re not sure.

 Present.
 Don’t just read.

 Presentations are about performance as well as content.
-Conveying a long message takes effort with the delivery.
-The task of engaging an audience for 20-30 minutes, perhaps at the end of a long day, will not be helped if delegates feel that they are being read to aimlessly.
+Engaging an audience for 20-30 minutes, perhaps at the end of a long day, takes effort.
+It won’t be helped if delegates feel that they are being read to aimlessly.
 There has to be a sense of connection.
-Standing, where possible, helps to command attention, and eye-contact/surveying the room is useful for keeping an audience on your side.
+We’re not all blessed with charisma, but what can we all do?
+Standing, wherever possible, helps to command attention, and eye-contact/surveying the room is useful for keeping an audience on your side.

 Write for the purpose.

+Why do so many fail to get this?
 Oral and written communication are strikingly different.
-As a listener, polished written work – a draft of a chapter for example – is very difficult to digest.
-Sentences tend to be longer, the syntax more expansive, the language more intricate.
-Adjust your work carefully and considerately for a listening audience.
+We skim listen, so narrating a draft of a monograph chapter is almost impossible to digest.
+Sentences are longer, the syntax more expansive, the language more intricate.
+Thinking in spoken sentences pays dividends.
+Adjust your work considerately for a listening audience.
 Imagine yourself as one of them as you follow your script.
-Thinking in spoken sentences pays dividends for an effective paper.

 Know your audience.

-The benefits of conference presentations pass in both directions.
-This advantage is best realised when a paper is delivered at a level consistent with the majority of that audience.
-How much can you reasonably expect a room of spectators to follow your research in its concentrated form?
-It is quite likely that your paper will need to be ‘diluted’ to some degree.
-But, believe it or not, just as much can be gained from non-specialists of your immediate field if they are given an accessible route into your work.
+Conference presentations aren’t a one-way relay.
+You can benefit from feedback too.
+But it’s an advantage most likely to be realised if your paper is pitched at a level consistent with the majority of the audience.
+How much can you expect your spectators to follow your research in its concentrated form?
+Perhaps your paper will need to be ‘diluted’ to a degree.
+Much can be gained from non-specialists of your field if they are given an accessible route into your work.

 Integrate your visual aids.

-It is common for presenters to provide handouts or to use Powerpoint slides.
-These are extremely useful supplements when used correctly.
-If a presenter launches into a quotation without reference to their handout, the audience works much harder to follow and pays less attention to the material.
-Simple cues within your prose can easily integrate your supporting material.
-Similarly, ensure that electronic media does not divert attention away from any integral part of your presentation.
-Text in an electronic aid must be used sparingly.
-It’s a tough balance to get right.
-If, at the end of a paper, you think more about a speaker’s slides, however impressive they are, the media has done too much, or the speaker too little.
+Presenters often provide handouts or use Powerpoint – useful when used correctly.
+Use simple cues to integrate your material.
+If you launch into a quotation without first signposting a handout, the audience is working harder to follow and paying less attention to you.
+Similarly, ensure that electronic media does not distract unnecessarily.
+If, at the end of a paper, you think more about a speaker’s slides, the media has done too much, or the speaker too little.

 Attention to time.

-Scholars convene to share research, and speakers benefit massively from suggestions and the knowledge base of an educated audience.
+Scholars convene to share, and speakers can benefit massively from the knowledge base of a good audience.
 Delegates may ask questions with a view to making a suggestion, or because a paper sparked their curiosity.
 Nobody, least of all postgraduates, can be expected to know everything, but it does help to have the bases covered [something I have fallen foul of before].
 If a question is asked that we cannot answer, we can thank the questioner for bringing it to attention.
 Do keep a pen close by to jot down difficult questions and to add suggestions.

-Since we will always struggle to be competent judges of our own performance, is our best chance to imitate the presenters who we have inspired us with their own delivery?
-To learn from the best and the worst conference papers helps us to attune our skills, make the very best of impressions, and have delegates chatting about our research.
-In times when impact has never been more important, this form of propagation is a vital way to make our mark.
+Since we cannot expect to be the best judges of our own performance, it does not harm to imitate presenters who inspire us.
+Learning from the best and worst conference papers helps us to attune our skills, make the best impression, and have delegates chatting about our research.
+In times when impact is becoming increasingly important, this is a vital way to make our mark.